 A New York City staple for over 60 years, Free Shakespeare in the Park is one of the most popular yearly events in the city.
 Performances are located at The Delacorte Theater in Central Park, and while it can be tricky to get tickets, they are well worth the effort.

 One of the greatest joys of living in the city is access to exceptional eating experiences.
-There are numerous outdoor restaurants and bistros to choose from on the Upper West Side, including Nice Matin and Jacob’s Pickles.
+There are numerous outdoor restaurants and bistros to choose from on the Upper West Side, including:

-These eateries are also a wonderful place to engage in another of the city’s great joys — people-watching!
+These eateries are also ideal places to engage in another of the city’s great joys — people-watching!

 Related: 5 Healthy Eateries on the Upper West Side >>